Yoshitoshi Abe

 He is a colleague and friend of Chiaki J. Konaka, with whom he collaborated on the series Serial Experiments Lain and Texhnolyze.
 He usually uses the romaji form of his name instead of the kanji, with the "B" in "ABe" capitalized, as a reminder of his early works, for which he used the pen name "AB".

-Abe first began his career as a teen in Tokyo who was first recognized as a graffiti artist, who regularly got into legal problems with his art.
+Abe began his career as a teen in Tokyo and was first recognized as a graffiti artist, who regularly got into legal problems with his art.
 His concepts for all his later works are said to be inspired by this time of his life and has projected a dark theme into his anime character designs.

+Abe is best known for his 2004 science fiction novel, "All You Need Is Kill" which inspired the 2014 feature film "Edge of Tomorrow."
 He is known to be a fairly tech-savvy manga artist, drawing a sketch with just his finger and an application on an iPad.
 He released self-published dōjinshi on digital support bypassing the traditional print publishers with Pochiyama at the Pharmacy in 2008 aimed at iPhone and iPod Touch and I am an Alien, I have a Question in 2010 for Kindle.

 Personal life

-On November 11, 2011, ABe married artist Sasaki Yukari, his manga assistant since 2010.
+On November 11, 2011, Abe married artist Sasaki Yukari, his manga assistant since 2010.
 Their daughter was born on September 21, 2012.